Bioremediation and Enhancements

 Because gaseous injection increases pressure in the soil, vapors can build up in building basements.

 Enhanced bioremediation techniques have been successfully used to remediate soils and groundwater contaminated with fuel, volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), perchlorate, and pesticides.
 Pilot-scale studies have demonstrated microbial degradation of soils contaminated with munitions waste.
-While bioremediation cannot degrade inorganic contaminants such as metals, it can be used to immobilize these contaminants.
+While bioremediation cannot degrade inorganic contaminants such as metals and radionuclides, it can be used to immobilize these contaminants.

 Technology Development Status